zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Amy begins our dialogue by saying to Giorgio, “Put a big bag of those potato chips in the basket.”
 “Potato chips” are made, of c ourse, from potatoes.
 They usually have salt on them.
-They’re very thin and ar e typically fried.
+They’re very thin and are typically fried.
 A “basket” here refers to a shopping basket.
 It’s a container that you put things into when you are shopping at a grocery store, at a store whe re you buy food.
 Giorgio says, “Have you read the nutritional label on these chips ?”

 “Nutrition” (nutrition) refers to the kind of food you eat, and in particular, the quality of the food or the ingredients of the food – what’s in the food.
 “Nutritional labels” (labels) are found on most foods that you b uy in a grocery store or another store in the U.S. The government requires t hat the makers of the food put a label – that is, a small piece of paper or so mething that is on the outside of the food package (what the food comes in) – that in dicates what is in the food, in particular certain categories of ingredients or cer tain categories of nutrition.
 We’ll talk about those categories in a minute.